Hang Be and Gia Ngu

-That’s not to say it’s not worth a visit: Le Pub, Blah Blah and Lucky are great places to stop for a drink, Provecho serves up delicious Mexican, burgers and other Western and Vietnamese fare, Tandoor isn’t a bad choice for Indian and Classic Street and Cozy Hotel 2 are highly recommended.
+Le Pub, Blah Blah and Lucky are great places to stop for a drink, Provecho serves up delicious Mexican, burgers and other Western and Vietnamese fare, Tandoor isn’t a bad choice for Indian and Classic Street and Cozy Hotel 2 are highly recommended places to stay.

 It’s also possible to buy souvenirs, bags, tea, T-shirts and groceries along this relatively short stretch of road.
 Bamboo rafts, its original wares, are in scant supply, but so you know: cai mang rafts were made of a dozen or so bamboo poles — bought on nearby Hang Tre — lashed together with green bamboo bark and were suited for Hanoi’s shallow waters and to weather the annual typhoons.

 But walk round the corner onto Pho Gia Ngu and a notable change develops.
 Few tourists venture into this street and there’s very little traffic, so it’s a pleasant street to wander along, full of locals shopping and eating.